Are you getting postpartum headaches everyday?

 These should take no more than a few days to clear up your migraine.

-If the headaches persist then it could be something more complicated and may need further alternative treatments.
+If the headaches after pregnancy persist then it could be something more complicated and may need further alternative treatments.

 On the whole, if you want to prevent the postpartum headaches from returning again then you need to make sure you implement the following things into your lifestyle: